Mogontiacum: Provincial capital Mogontiacum of the province of Germania superior

 After Tiberius renounced the permanent occupation of Magna Germania with the desired Elbe border, the organisation of the areas on the left bank of the Rhine remained in a provisional administrative stage.
 The administrative district of the Upper Germanic army (exercitus superior) was merged with the administrative centre of Mogontiacum.
 The administration, and in particular the financial administration, was subject to the administration of the province of Gallia Belgica.

 Under Domitian, both a larger and permanent territorial expansion to the right bank of the Rhine (Agri decumates) and the establishment of a new province, Germania superior, took place.
 It belonged to the imperial provinces and, with an area of 93,500 square kilometres, was one of the medium-sized provinces of the Roman Empire.
-The existing civilian settlement of Mogontiacum was simultaneously elevated to provincial capital without any change in the legal status of the settlement.
+The existing civilian settlement of Mogontiacum was simultaneously elevated to provincial capital without any change in its legal status.
 The previous military commander of the Upper Germanic army group (legatus Augusti pro praetore), who was also responsible for civil administration, became the consular governor of the newly founded province, to whom the troops stationed there continued to report as usual.

 When the Roman provinces were reorganised under Diocletian after 297, the much smaller province of Germania prima emerged from Germania superior.
-Mogontiacum remained the seat of the governor, as a mention of Mogontiacum as a metropolis in the Notitia Galliarum shows.
+Mogontiacum remained the seat of the governor, as shown by a mention of Mogontiacum as a metropolis in the Notitia Galliarum.
 The post of dux Mogontiacensis, newly created during Diocletian's reign as military commander of all troops on the Upper Rhine, also had its seat in Mogontiacum.